-1 lb. lean ground lamb
+1 lb. lean ground lamb or beef

 1 onion peeled and chopped fine